kuangyu0801/kuangyu0801.github.io/README.md

 ![avatar](/image/banner.jpeg)
 # About me
-I'm Kuang-Yu Li (李光宇).
-I come from Taiwan and my mother tongue is Mandrian.
+My name Kuang-Yu Li (李光宇).
+I come from Taiwan and my mother tongue is Mandarin.

+I'm...
-I'm a full-stack developer, cloud specialist, and DevOps advocate.
+- a full-stack developer, cloud specialist, and DevOps advocate.
+- an experienced developer from my previous roles at IBM and MediaTek.
+- proficient in Java programming, Data Structures, Algorithms, and System Design.
+- focusing on Cloud Computing, Distributed Systems, and Network Technology.
+- familiar with cloud platforms, container technology, RESTful web service development.
+- a team player with both agile practice experience and mindset.

+My current career goal is to become a Solution Architect.
+I am expected to finish my Master's program at the University of Stuttgart in Germany around Feb 2022.

 # Technical Strength
 - Domain Area: Distributed Systems, Cloud Computing, Service Computing